jbond8/R-RStudio-CDS101/README.md

 ### Step 4: Verifying R-Studio
 If you use GNOME, you should be able to hit the SUPER key *[Typically the Windows Key on Your Keyboard]* to go into your Activties tab.
 From there you should find the R-Studio Icon.
 Click it and the R-Studio applciation should open.

-Alternativly, you can run the rstudio command in the terminal to open R-Studio
+Alternatively, you can run the rstudio command in the terminal to open R-Studio
 ```{}
 rstudio
 ```